muldis/Muldis-Database-Protocol/hosts/DotNet/Muldis_Database_Protocol_DotNet.md

 for Microsoft's .NET platform.
 It is essentially the same but uses standard .NET/C\# features and idioms and syntax instead of pseudocode.

-Since the idiomatic way for two participants to communicate with MDPT involves them being at arms length and having zero shared depencency code and not even knowing each others' names at compile time, the actual mechanics of communication generally requires runtime binding using reflection and/or introspection.
+Since the idiomatic way for two participants to communicate with MDBP involves them being at arms length and having zero shared depencency code and not even knowing each others' names at compile time, the actual mechanics of communication generally requires runtime binding using reflection and/or introspection.
 Zero shared dependency code means not having a common "interface" library to bind to at compile time either.

-To help make using MDPT easier, the two bundled .NET/C\# library files [MuldisDatabaseProtocolServer.cs](MuldisDatabaseProtocolServer.cs) and [MuldisDatabaseProtocolClient.cs](MuldisDatabaseProtocolClient.cs) are templates that may be copied into a MDBP implementing library or a user
+To help make using MDBP easier, the two bundled .NET/C\# library files [MuldisDatabaseProtocolServer.cs](MuldisDatabaseProtocolServer.cs) and [MuldisDatabaseProtocolClient.cs](MuldisDatabaseProtocolClient.cs) are templates that may be copied into a MDBP implementing library or a user